Me

 See also the video clip summarizing our preceeding results about fish evacuation:

-Job offer
+Job offers

-We offer several internship projects from L3 to M2 students about fish shcools and hydrodynamics, with a numerical approach or an experimental one.
+We offer several internship projects from L3 to M2 students about fish schools and hydrodynamics, with a numerical approach or an experimental one.
 An exciting new topic is also available about the mechanics of honeybee clusters tackled with rheology experiments and continuum mechanics modeling.
 Don't hesitate to contact me to know more and if you are interested in joining the group!

 Research interests